The first steps

 Nikos continues the reformation of privately owned vineyards, that his father had started.
-He develops single-varietal vineyards from indigenous Cretan varieties, such as Liatiko and Vidiano, but also plants international varieties, such as Cabernet Sauvignon and Chardonnay.
-He introduces modern cultivation techniques by modifying some of the traditional ones, such as ways of pruning or harvesting dates.
-He also applies certified organic farming.
+He develops single-varietal vineyards from indigenous Cretan varieties, such as Liatiko, but also plants international varieties of Sauvignon Blanc, Cabernet Sauv. and Chardonnay.
+He introduces modern cultivation techniques by modifying some of the traditional ones, like in pruning and altering the harvesting dates.

 Exports around the world

 The wines set foot in European and other countries, such as US, Australia, Japan etc.

 In 2013 "Aspros Lagos" red wine, 2010 vintage, is awarded a "Grand Gold" medal in Thessaloniki International Wine & Spirits Competition.
 For the next years, more distinctions will follow, such as SAKURA international wine competition in Japan, the British wine magazine "Decanter" and later, the American Wine Magazine "Wine Enthusiast".
 The distinctions of our wines go on to the present day.

 The winery keeps developing, implementing creative ideas and using state-of-the-art equipment.
 New planting and reforming of vineyards continues to date, since the quality of the wine is determined there.
 The fourth generation is expected to carry on the family tradition.